Pressed Powder vs. Loose Powder: Which Should You Use?

-What Is the Difference Between Loose Powder and Pressed Powder?
+What Is The Difference Between Loose Powder and Pressed Powder?

 What is loose powder?

 Loose powders are finely milled face powders that typically come housed in a tub or jar.
 They can be tinted or translucent and are most commonly used to help set liquid makeup, mattify shine, and blur the appearance of skin texture.
 You can apply loose powder with a powder puff or a brush—in either case, the formula is lightly swept onto the skin to help set makeup without adding much (if any) additional coverage.
-Loose powders are also used to bake under-eye makeup and help prevent it from smudging, fading, or settling into fine lines.
+Loose powders are also used to “bake” under-eye makeup and help prevent it from smudging, fading, or settling into fine lines.

 What is pressed powder?

 Pressed powders are face powders that come pressed in a compact (similar to blush or powder bronzer).
 They often come with an applicator—usually a sponge or a powder puff—and are ideal for on-the-go touch-ups.
-Because the powder is pressed into the compact, the application process is a bit different than it would be with loose powders.
+Because the powder is pressed into the compact, the application process is a bit different from that with loose powders.
 Rather than sweeping the formula onto your skin, you’ll generally use the included applicator to press or swipe the powder onto areas that need coverage.
 Additionally, pressed powders tend to come in a wider range of shades than loose powders—some are even designed to be used in place of liquid foundation for a full-coverage matte finish.

 When To Use Loose Powder